gemseo/gemseo/doc_src/source/disciplines/index.rst

 - from a dictionary of arrays as inputs
 - using either a Python function, or equations or an external software, or a :term:`workflow engine`.

-How is a discipline implemented in discipline?
+How is a discipline implemented in |g|?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Programmatically speaking, disciplines are implemented in discipline through the :class:`.MDODiscipline` class.
+Programmatically speaking, disciplines are implemented in |g| through the :class:`.MDODiscipline` class.
 They are defined by three elements:

 - the :attr:`.MDODiscipline.input_grammar` attribute: the set of rules that defines valid input data,